 - Stomach ache

 The ONLY treatment right now for celiac disease is a life-long gluten-free diet.
-Or in other words, a strict gluten-free lifestyle.
-This disease is lifelong and there are no other treatment options or cures.
+This disease is lifelong and there are no other treatment options or cures at the moment.

-Gluten intolerance, better known and referred to as non-celiac gluten sensitivity, is when you don’t have celiac or an allergy to the protein gluten, but find yourself reacting poorly to eating foods with gluten in it.
+Gluten intolerance, also known as non-celiac gluten sensitivity, is when you don’t have celiac or an allergy to the protein gluten, but find yourself reacting poorly to eating foods with gluten in it.

 The symptoms of gluten intolerance are the same as the symptoms of celiac disease aside from the characteristic small intestinal damage.
-The main difference is that those with celiac have small intestinal damage and the majority of people with gluten intolerance don’t (though there are a few who do experience it according to new studies).
+The main difference is that those with celiac have small intestinal damage and the majority of people with gluten intolerance don’t (though there are a few noted to experiencing it according to new studies).